mvolkmann/blog/src/terminal-ide.md

 that are displayed when you press their key.
 These include "Buffers", "Find", "Git", and more.
 For example, type `<leader>f` to see all the "Find" key mappings.

+In order reach maximum efficient with Neovim it is necessary to make a large number of keyboard shortcuts part of your muscle memory.
+The "which-key" plugin described above is an important tool for helping you through the journey of learning the keyboard shortcuts.

 While a primary reason for using Vim is to keep your hands on the keyboard for maximum efficiency,